0x7c13/Notepads/README.md

 ## What is Notepads and why do I care?

-I waited long enough for a modern Windows 10 notepad app to come so I decided to create one myself.
-Don’t get me wrong, Notepad++, VS Code, and Sublime are good text editors.
+I have been waiting long enough for a modern Windows 10 notepad app to come so I decide to create one myself.
+Don’t get me wrong, Notepad++, VS Code, and Sublime are great text editors.
 I have used them and I will continue to use them in the future.
-However, they are either too heavy or look old.
-I really wanted a win32 notepad.exe replacement that felt light and looked cool to help me get things done as quickly as possible (for example, as a turnaround text editor to quickly modify config files or write some notes).
-Most importantly, it had to be blazingly fast and beautiful.
+However, they are either too heavy or less interactive.
+I had a desire to replace a win32 notepad.exe with a software that was lightweight and looked impressive to get things done as quickly as possible (for example, as a turnaround text editor to quickly modify config files or write some notes).
+Most importantly, it had to be blazingly fast and appeal to everyone.

 So here comes the “Notepads” 🎉 (s stands for Sets).